Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Abstract

 \section{Abstract}

-This paper is devoted to the study of Gibbs $u$-states for the geodesic flow tangent to a foliation with negatively curved leaves.
-By definition, they are the invariant measures that have Lebesgue disintegration in the unstable horospheres tangent to the leaves.
+This paper is devoted to the study of Gibbs $u$-states for the geodesic flow tangent to a foliation $\F$ of a manifold $M$ having negatively curved leaves.
+By definition, they are the probability measures on the unit tangent bundle to the foliation that are invariant under the foliated geodesic flow and have Lebesgue disintegration in the unstable manifolds of this flow.

 On the one hand we give sufficient conditions for the existence of transverse invariant measures.
-In particular we prove that when this foliated geodesic flow preserves a Gibbs $su$-state, i.e. a measure with Lebesgue disintegration both in the stable and unstable horospheres, then this measure has to be obtained by combining a transverse invariant measure and the Liouville measure on the leaves.
+In particular we prove that when the foliated geodesic flow has a Gibbs $su$-state, i.e. an invariant measure with Lebesgue disintegration both in the stable and unstable manifolds, then this measure has to be obtained by combining a transverse invariant measure and the Liouville measure on the leaves.

-On the other hand we study in detail the projections of Gibbs $u$-states along the unit spheres tangent to the foliation.
-We show that they have Lebesgue disintegration in the leaves and that the local densities have a very specific form: they possess an integral representation analogue to the Poisson representation of harmonic functions.
+On the other hand we exhibit a bijective correspondence between the set of Gibbs $u$-states and a set of probability measure on $M$ that we call $\phi^u$-harmonic.
+Such measures have Lebesgue disintegration in the leaves and their local densities have a very specific form: they possess an integral representation analogue to the Poisson representation of harmonic functions.